 IT Operations Monitoring Best Practices to Ensure Operational Efficiency

-In a recent post, we discussed the concerns and challenges that infrastructure and operations (I&O) teams face when they consider AIOps solutions to address their IT infrastructure management needs.
-In this entry, we’ll look into IT operations monitoring best practices and related considerations when implementing AIOps and other emerging technologies designed to drive operational efficiencies.
+We’ve discussed the concerns and challenges that infrastructure and operations (I&O) teams face when they consider AIOps solutions to address their IT infrastructure management needs.
+In this post, we’ll look into IT operations monitoring best practices and related considerations when implementing AIOps tools and other emerging technologies designed to drive operational efficiencies.

-For perspective, let’s look at the IT operations monitoring best practices and operations management tools available to you today.
-Most IT operations teams already have multiple initiatives in play across many different monitoring domains, such as:
+For perspective, let’s look at the types of IT operations monitoring tools available to you today.
+Most IT operations teams already have initiatives in play across many different monitoring domains, such as:

 - IT infrastructure monitoring (ITIM), which focuses on understanding the availability of the elements that make up the infrastructure.